dantrim/danny_marksdown_cv/index.md

 ATLAS Collaboration whose experiment --- the [ATLAS Experiment](https://atlas.cern/) --- is based at the international laboratory [CERN](https://home.cern/), straddling the French-Swiss border just outside of Geneva, Switzerland.
-At LBL I am focused on analyzing the proton-proton collision data delivered by the Large Hadron Collider (LHC) and recorded by the ATLAS Detector and searching for evidence of new physics.
+I focus on the pursuit for evidence of new physics by analyzing the proton-proton collision data delivered by the Large Hadron Collider (LHC) and recorded by the ATLAS Detector.
 I am also involved in the upgrade of the ATLAS Detector's silicon pixel tracking sub-system, which aims to be installed in the ATLAS Detector in time for the start of the High-Luminosity LHC.
 I am generally interested in detector instrumentation & data-acquisition systems,